t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method returns a list of all items.
+This method returns a list of all items.

-获取一个包含所有item的列表.
+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### getItemsByTerritory